jenkinsci/embeddable-build-status-plugin/CONTRIBUTING.md

 Please don't introduce new spotbugs output.
 * `mvn spotbugs:check` to analyze project using [Spotbugs](https://spotbugs.github.io)
 * `mvn spotbugs:gui` to review report using GUI

+### Reviewing code coverage

+The code coverage report is a set of HTML files that show methods and lines executed.
+The following commands will open the `index.html` file in the browser.

+* Windows - `start target\site\jacoco\index.html`
+* Linux - `xdg-open target/site/jacoco/index.html`
+* Gitpod - `cd target/site/jacoco && python -m http.server 8000`

+The file will have a list of package names.
+Click on them to find a list of class names.

+The lines of the code will be covered in three different colors, red, green, and orange.
+Red lines are not covered in the tests.
+Green lines are covered with tests.

 ## Maintaining automated tests